DANYSR8/ENEE_3141_DigiComm/Lab 5 QPSK_QAM/Lab 5 QPSK _QAM .md

 ![PART 1](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/f32bb8a9-2345-4a57-9d7a-6d3736e341a9)
 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/4c74f640-e8f2-4ef5-abc6-f0ab43a6f0c7)

-This second block displays one of the two split digtial signal being multpying by a baisis function.
-When probing one of outputs of the multplier block we see the bluewave form, that looks like a plain sinisol wave but with aburt changes in phase.
-These are the transitions points of the digital singal where it change from 1 to 0 or vice versa.
-To help distisuhing the signals these two outputs of the multpiy block the signals are denoted as PSK <sub>I</sub> and PSK <sub>Q</sub>
+This second block diagram displays one of the two split digital signals being multiplied by a basis function.
+When probing one of the outputs of the multiplier block, we observe the blue waveform, which resembles a simple sinusoidal wave but with abrupt changes in phase.
+These abrupt changes signify the transition points of the digital signal, where it shifts from 1 to 0 or vice versa.
+To distinguish between the signals from the two outputs of the multiplier block, they are denoted as PSK<sub>I</sub> and PSK <sub>Q</sub>

 ![PART 2/3](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/9aa44fab-a485-4614-bd77-df036cdd08ef)